blossom-project/blossom/docs/index.md

 ### Adding an entity
 #### Manually create an entity
-Blossom provides abstract classes that help you creating entities.
+Blossom provides an abstract class that helps you creating entities.

-To create a simple entity, create an @Entity annoted class that extends AbstractEntity: this class provides typically needed technical columns such as identifier and and auditing listener.
+To create a simple entity, create an @Entity annoted class that extends `AbstractEntity`: this class provides typically needed technical columns such as identifier and and auditing listener.
 It also deals with setting/updating them so you only need to care about the "usefull" data of your entity.
 The example below corresponds to a table of 6 columns: id, name, creation_date, creation_user, modification_date, modification_user.

 ```java
 @Entity